Jason1993/Convolutional-Neural-Network/README.md

 This program uses mini-batch stochastic gradient descent, and batch_size = 100, so there are 600 mini-batches in total.
 Running an epoch over the all 600 mini-batches will take about 15 minutes on my laptop.

 ## Results
 Running an epoch over all 60000 training items is quite time consuming.
 I just run 10 epoches on the training set, and then make predictions on test set, and the accuracy is 97.98%.
-If increase the epoch number to about 20, the accuracy will improve as reaching over 99%.
+If increase the epoch number, the accuracy will also increase.

 ## Improvement
 In this program, after every epoch, the learning rate will derease, as